 You can configure a channel manually, or you can use the Link Aggregation Control Protocol (LACP).
 You cannot apply LACP to a manually configured channel, nor can you manually configure a channel created by LACP.
 Configure a channel from the Management Service.
-Then select the channel at the time of provisioning or modifying a Citrix ADC instance.
+Then, select the channel at the time of provisioning or modifying a Citrix ADC instance.

-An LA Channel is a logical entity to provide for link redundancy and bandwidth aggregation.
+An LA channel is a logical entity to provide for link redundancy and bandwidth aggregation.
 Interfaces that are part of a channel cannot be assigned separate IP addresses.

 To configure a channel from the Management Service

-- Navigate to System > Channels.
+- On the Configuration tab, navigate to System > Channels.

 - In the details pane, click Add.

 - In the Add Channel dialog box, set the following parameters: